 The Citizens Theatre has a long history of working with women’s groups in the community.We generate a safe space within which women can explore issues that impact their lives, so reinforcing a shared female commonality.
 Our artistic interventions are designed to generate positive change and personal development.

-Over the last 5 years the Citizens Learning team have delivered a creative residency at the Chara Centre, a residential service supporting women who are experiencing homelessness.
-A team of artists lead multi-art form sessions for women every week which include creative writing, performance skills, song writing and costume making which culminate in 2 performances per year, devised and written by the women residing at the Centre.
+Over the last five years the Citizens Learning team have delivered a creative residency at the Chara Centre, a residential service supporting women who are experiencing homelessness.
+A team of artists lead multi-art form sessions for women every week which include creative writing, performance skills, song writing and costume making which culminate in two performances per year, devised and written by the women residing at the centre.

 Stories and music have a huge role in the creative programme at the Chara Centre.
 By sharing our stories and life experiences through the power of drama and music, our work encourages group members to reconnect with play as an adult.

-Past shows have explored topics such as growing old disgracefully,future plans, strength, feminity, dating, midgy bites,wedding hats and bingo!
+Past shows have explored topics such as growing old disgracefully,future plans, strength, femininity, dating, midgy bites,wedding hats and bingo!

 "Being with this group has taught me how to be me again, great time with good people thanks."

 "This group has allowed me to escape my problems.
 The Citz team put a smile on a lot of people’s faces at the centre."